metamath/metamath-website-scripts/mirrors.md

 First, determine the fully-qualified domain name (FQDN) you'll use.
-If you want to create a mirror inside the `.metamath.org` namespace, you need someone to modify the Metamath DNS entries (to add that entry).
+If you want to create a mirror inside the `.metamath.org` namespace, You need someone to modify the Metamath DNS entries (to add that entry).

 ### Create ssh public/private keypair